Canada Goose Holdings Inc. (TSX:GOOS)

 • Q3 revenue was CAD 608M, slightly down year-over-year, with DTC growth offset by wholesale decline.
 Gross margin improved to 74.4%, and the Snow Goose launch drove strong brand momentum.
 Full-year guidance is maintained, but DTC comp sales outlook is revised lower.

-• Q2 revenue declined 5% year-over-year, with DTC comparable sales down 13% and wholesale down 15%, reflecting a challenging consumer environment and strategic brand elevation.
-Inventory and cost management improved, and guidance was lowered, but early Q3 data shows positive momentum, especially in China and EMEA.
+• Q2 revenue declined 5% year-over-year, with DTC comparable sales down 13% and wholesale revenue down 15%, as the company shifted marketing spend to the second half and faced a challenging consumer environment.
+Inventory and cost management improved, and the launch of the Haider Ackermann capsule and new product categories are expected to drive future growth.

-• Q1 FY2025 revenue grew 4% year-over-year, led by DTC sales and strong performance in Mainland China and Japan, while wholesale declined as planned.
-Gross margin fell due to product and channel mix, but inventory and SG&A efficiency improved.
+• Q1 FY2025 revenue grew 4% year-over-year, led by strong DTC sales and robust performance in Mainland China and Japan, while wholesale declined as planned.
+Gross margin fell due to product/channel mix and fixed costs, but inventory and SG&A efficiency improved.
 FY2025 guidance is maintained.

 Fiscal Year 2024